tido/plgToMSS/README.md

 # plgToMSS

-A pair of node scripts to roundtrip Sibelius plugin development between a sensible world (small text files, which can be edited in a world with nice syntax highlighting and source-controlled separately) and the monolithic Sibelius .plg file format.
+A set of node scripts to roundtrip Sibelius plugin development between a sensible world (small text files, which can be edited, in a tool of your choice, with nice syntax highlighting, and which source-controlled separately) and the monolithic Sibelius .plg file format.

 ## Install